-The Wisconsin Car Seat Requirements by Age
+The Wisconsin Car Seat Laws and Requirements by Age

-As of February 2019:
+As of 2019:

 - Children under the age of one.
 In Wisconsin, children under one-year-old or weighing less than 20 pounds must be in a rear-facing child seat in the back seat of the car.

 - Children aged one to three.
-Children who are at least one-year-old and weigh at least 20 pounds, but who are under four years old or weigh less than 40 pounds must be in either a forward-facing or rear-facing child seat in the back seat of the car.
+Children who are at least one-year-old and weigh at least 20 pounds but who are under four years old or weigh less than 40 pounds must be in either a forward-facing or rear-facing child seat in the back seat of the car.

 - Children aged four to eight.
 Children who weigh less than 40 pounds should remain in a forward-facing car seat.
 Children who weigh between 40 and 80 pounds and are not more than 4 feet, 9 inches tall may be in a car seat or a booster seat.

 There are no exemptions to Wisconsin car seat laws, and there are penalties for non-compliance with the law.
-If the child is less than four years old, then the fine for non-compliance with Wisconsin’s car seat law is $175.30.
-If the child is between the ages of four and eight, then the fine for noncompliance is $150.10 for the first offense, $200.50 for the second offense, and $263.50 for the third and subsequent offenses.
+If the child is younger than four years old, then the fine for non-compliance with Wisconsin’s car seat law is $175.30.
+If the child is between the ages of four and eight, then the fine for non-compliance is $150.10 for the first offense, $200.50 for the second offense, and $263.50 for the third and subsequent offenses.

 American Academy of Pediatrics Car Seat Recommendations by Height and Weight

 It is your legal obligation to comply with Wisconsin law.
 While it is not your legal obligation to comply with the American Academy of Pediatrics car seat recommendations, it is important to know what this large organization of doctors recommends for your child’s safety.
-As of August 2018:
+As of 2018:

-- School-age children who exceed the weight and height requirements for forward-facing car seats should ride in booster seats until they reach four feet, 9 inches and they are eight to twelve years old.
+- School-age children who exceed the weight and height requirements for forward-facing car seats should ride in booster seats until they reach four feet, 9 inches, and they are eight to twelve years old.